jnf/jnf.dev/src/markdown-talks/2019-abstractions/content.md

 Today's presentation has both.
 Normally, I end with the message *Go Forth, and be Awesome*, because, ideally, my presentation has left you inspired and motivated to use your privilege to elevate others and/or dig into how the software you make affects the human relationships it touches.
 This time, I'd like to flip the script and lead with this closer.

 ![⛰emoji](./images/008.jpeg)
-You can, should, and are in some ways, obligated to use whatever privilege and leverage you have to elevate, promote, and otherwise help those around you.
+You **can**, **should**, and **are**, in some ways, **obligated** to use whatever privilege and leverage you have to elevate, promote, and otherwise help those around you.
 You exist at a specific moment in time and space in which you can affect great change, have tremendous impact.
 That feel heavy, because it is.
 But the good news is that there is so much that can be done, and little pebbles, fetched diligently, can move mountains.
 This talk is about one of the little pebbles, and the difference it's made.

 ![an animation that transforms the word microaggression into microaffiramtion](./images/009.gif) There are many wonderful, powerful people out there working every day to address inequity and injustice in our society.
 It's hard, thankless work.
 This talk isn't about them.
 It's about the rest of us.
 Fundamentally, this talk is about micro aggressions and microaffirmations.